Sri LankaOfficial Name: Democratic Socialist Republic of Sri Lanka

 Sri Lanka is a presidential parliamentary democracy with a developing economy.
 On May 18, 2009, more than 26 years of conflict ended with the Sri Lankan government defeat of the Liberation Tigers of Tamil Eelam (LTTE).
 During the war, the LTTE had a history of attacks against civilians, though none were directed against U.S. citizens.
 There have been no terrorist attacks since the end of the conflict, and the government has authority throughout the island.
 The LTTE remains on the U.S. list of designated terrorist organizations.

 Sri Lanka's beaches, hill country, and archeological sites attract visitors from around the world.
-Tourism increased in 2013 and is expected to rise further in the coming years.
-The capital city of Colombo, the Cultural Triangle (Dambulla, Anuradhapura, and Polonnaruwa), the cities of Kandy and Galle, and many southern beach towns have good tourist facilities, and the roads connecting many of those destinations are improving.
+Tourism continues to increase.
+The capital city of Colombo, the Cultural Triangle (Dambulla, Anuradhapura, and Polonnaruwa), the cities of Kandy and Galle, and many southern beach towns have good tourist facilities, and the roads connecting many of those destinations are generally good and improving.
 Please read the Department of State’s Fact Sheet on Sri Lanka for additional information.

 Entry, Exit & Visa Requirements